Match-Yang/easy_example_call_server_nodejs/README.md

 >
 > Heroku is now charged!!!
 >
-> Please use https://github.com/ZEGOCLOUD/easy_server_nextjs for test instead!!!
+> Please use https://github.com/ZEGOCLOUD/easy_server_nextjs to deploy test server instead!!!

 This repository is use for deploy a backend service for obtain ZEGO auth token and sending FCM messages to device as call invitation.